Barren Plateaus Beyond Observable Concentration: Introduction

-{Our goal is to complement these end-of-circuit variance (or purity) viewpoints by making explicit an additional, operationally measurable ingredient: the parameter-shift correlation between the two shifted evaluations that define the gradient.
-This term is shaped by mid-circuit information dynamics and can dominate the onset of BPs even when end-of-circuit observable statistics remain non-concentrated.} We formalize two mechanisms that capture this phenomenon: information loss and information scrambling.
+{Our goal is to complement these end-of-circuit variance viewpoints by making explicit an additional, operationally measurable ingredient: the parameter-shift correlation between the two shifted evaluations that define the gradient.} {This term is shaped by mid-circuit information dynamics and can dominate the onset of BPs even when end-of-circuit observable statistics remain non-concentrated.} {This also clarifies the relation to recent unified theories of barren plateaus.} {Lie-algebraic analyses characterize how the ansatz explores accessible operator directions and are particularly relevant to the behavior of deep PQC families~\cite{ragone2024LieAlgebraicTheoryBarrenPlateausDeep,ragoneUnifiedTheoryBarrenPlateausDeepParametrized2023}, while purity- and entanglement-based analyses connect trainability to concentration of reduced states~\cite{ortizmarreroEntanglementInducedBarrenPlateaus2021,patti2021EntanglementDevisedBarrenPlateauMitigation}.} {Our decomposition does not replace these viewpoints.} {Instead, we focus on locally scrambling ensembles \cite{caro2023OutofdistributionGeneralizationLearningQuantumDynamicsa,angrisaniClassicallyEstimatingObservablesNoiselessQuantumCircuits} that provide a complementary regime of interest.
+In addition, we separate the end-of-circuit observable fluctuation from the mid-circuit transmission of parameter sensitivity, so that one can diagnose cases where the observable remains non-concentrated but the gradient vanishes to zero.} {Within this framework, we organize the mid-circuit mechanisms into two circuit settings: independent forward--backward layers, where the dominant mechanism is information loss, and correlated forward--backward layers, where an echo-type construction gives a complementary information-scrambling example.}

-The effect of information loss is illustrated by the toy setting in \Cref{fig:lightcone-concept}.
+{In the independent-layer setting, information loss is illustrated by the toy setting in \Cref{fig:lightcone-concept}.
 If one share of a maximally entangled pair $\Phi^+$ leaves the causal light cone of the measured region, then the perturbation induced by a local gate $G$ is transferred into degrees of freedom that are inaccessible to the final measurement, leading to an approximately vanishing linear response.
-Beyond by this picture, we derive rigorous upper bounds on the gradient variance under minimal randomness assumptions.
-In contrast to analyses based on global Haar randomness~\cite{mele2024IntroductionHaarMeasureToolsQuantumInformation}, our results require only local scrambling conditions (for example, a local $2$-design), which better match realistic PQC architectures.
+Beyond this picture, we derive rigorous upper bounds on the gradient variance under minimal randomness assumptions.
+In contrast to analyses based on global Haar randomness~\cite{mele2024IntroductionHaarMeasureToolsQuantumInformation}, our results require only local scrambling conditions (for example, a local $2$-design), which better match realistic PQC architectures.}